-- The operation of modules will be implemented as components of both local network.
+- The operation of modules will be implemented as both local and network components.
 This is not intended to create modules "from scratch"

-- You can create agents from scratch, with a simplified configuration, setting up the remaining fields by default.
+- Agents that can be created from scratch, with a simplified configuration, setting up the remaining fields by default.

-- Modules created in the agent (manually or outside the metaconsole wizard) cannot be edited in the Wizard.
+- Modules created in the instance cannot be edited in the Wizard.

-- Modules created in the Wizard will be indistinguishable from those created in the agent by other means.
-These modules can be edited and deleted from both the Wizard and from the agent setup directly.
+- Modules created in the Wizard will not be distinguished from those created in the agent by other means.
+These modules can be edited and deleted from both the Wizard and from the instance setup directly.

-We have a metaconsole and two pandora instances, in which we have full access (read and administration rights)
+There is a metaconsole and two pandora instances, where you have full access (read and administration permissions).

 The instances have two agents with three modules each one:

-The first time we enter in the metaconsole wizard, you will see the agents, but not the modules:
+The first time you enter the metaconsole wizard, you will see the agents, but not the modules:

-We create from the metaconsole, a module to monitor the harddisk in each agent.
+Create from the metaconsole a module to monitor the harddisk in each agent.

-Now, from the wizard, we can see the module, and edit the created module:
+Now, from the wizard, you can see and edit the created modules:

-And from each Pandora FMS instance we can see the modules and edit them.
+And from each Pandora FMS instance you may see the modules and edit them.

-A different case happen in the metaconsole three view, where you can see all modules, where you will see all modules that have access regardless of the actions of the Wizard.
-We can also view and delete (but not edit) the modules created from the Instance, when you edit an agent from the wizard.
+A different case is that of the Metaconsole three view, where all modules you have access to can be seen, regardless of the actions of the Wizard.
+You may also view and delete (but not edit) the modules created from the Instance, when editing an agent from the Wizard.

 There are two ways to access the wizard: